-How The Grinch Stole Christmas is one of our favorite Christmas movies.
-I have always loved the color and extravagance of Whoville and love the whimsy and color it brings to Christmas decor.
 When I was making these Grinch Trees, I just let myself paint them fun colors keeping in mind that childlike whimsy and I’m in love with how they turned out!
 Make them for your Christmas decor this year!

 You don’t need amazing carpenter skills to make these, as they’re really very simple to DIY.
 Once you make one, you’re going to want to make a whole little forest of Grinch Trees to put outside your house!